This is a PR framework for startups.

 Setting and forgetting it is especially important for two reasons:

 1. Most startups soon learn that the biggest challenge isn’t to get people to discover you.
-The tricky aspect is getting people in the habit of coming back to you repeatedly.
+The challenge is getting people to come back to you repeatedly.
 For this purpose, email harvesting is one of the most potent tools in any startup’s PR and digital marketing tools.

 2. Marketing automation does a lot of heavy lifting while you sleep (or whatever you do when you’re not working).
 Most businesses must scale sooner or later, so whatever can be automated should, at least, be considered.